-- 3.5.1.1.
-Work, materials, and equipment shall comply with rules and regulations of applicable local, state, and federal codes and ordinances as identified in Section 15900 Article 1.8 (Codes and Standards). - 3.5.1.2.
-Continually monitor field installation for code compliance and workmanship quality. - 3.5.1.3.
+- 3.5.1.
+Work, materials, and equipment shall comply with rules and regulations of applicable local, state, and federal codes and ordinances as identified in this section (Codes and Standards). - 3.5.2.
+Continually monitor field installation for code compliance and workmanship quality. - 3.5.3.
 Contractor shall arrange for work inspection by local or state authorities having jurisdiction over the work.